jverkoey/material-components-ios-1/.github/ISSUE_TEMPLATE/Team_handbook.md

 - [ ] The issue's title has a prefix of `[Team handbook]`.
 - [ ] The issue has been labeled with `Team handbook`.
-- [ ] You have provided a list of variants to your proposal.
+- [ ] There is more than one variant in the proposal.

 # Variants